 Why travel by bus around Australia

-Being Australia a country of vast distances, vastness and diverse landscape it’s not easy to figure out the most suitable ways to travel around.
-While going on road-trips is the most adventurous – but also challenging – way to explore the country, it does not often appeal to the first-time traveller who is likely not to be familiar with left-hand driving or four-wheel-driving.
+Being Australia, a country of vast distances, vastness and diverse landscape, it’s not easy to figure out the most suitable ways to travel around.
+While going on road trips in Australia is the most adventurous – but also challenging – way to explore the country, it does not often appeal to the first-time traveller who is likely not to be familiar with left-hand driving four-wheel-driving.

 Nonetheless, bus travel in Australia has a few downsides too.
 Firstly you need extensive time to travel and get organised.
 Unless you buy a bus pass, it’s not the cheapest way to move around.
 With the dense interstate and intrastate train & bus network, proper research ahead is key to choosing cost-effective schedules and time-saving routes.

 Bus travel in Oz is different than in other parts of the world.
 While metropolitan areas are well serviced daily, long-distance trains and buses to remote regions are available only a few times a week, when not once a week.

 Moreover, cancellation or changes to bus schedules and routes in Australia may occur without notice.
 So it may take time to find the right source of information and find out how and when you can travel.

 Bus travel websites in Australia

 Next to the bus company Greyhound – the largest regional bus network in Oz – there are many smaller regional bus companies.
 These operate their services intrastate to almost any places in the immediate surroundings of towns or major cities.

 If you have time and can consider travelling by bus for a long time, then getting a bus pass is the way to save money on transportation in Australia.
 While you can check single train and bus companies, you can get an overview of all train and bus networks throughout the country on this site.